morse-simulator/morse/doc/morse/user/actuators/armature_actuator.rst

 Available services
 ------------------

+All services provided by this actuator are synchronous

 - **get_channels**: Returns a list with the name of the bones in the armature

 - **get_rotations**: Returns a dictionary, where the key is the name of the channel and the value is a tuple containing the euler rotation of the bone